 - The property is located along "Old" Castle Hayne Road, a local road that has direct access to Castle Hayne Road, which is identified as Minor Arterial road on the WMPO Functional Classification Map. - The subject property has been placed into a conservation easement to preserve the wetlands and riparian resources and to prohibit development within its boundaries.
-In addition, the area is required to be maintained in its natural, scenic, and open condition further aligning the site with the Comprehensive Plans goal for the Conservation place type. - Due to the environmental features that exist on the site, additional restrictions apply that place protections for the site's natural environment, water quality, and wildlife habitats and prohibit any development of the site. - This rezoning request is not expected to increase the number of trips generated along the adjacent roadways because no additional lots are proposed to be created. - Approximately 71 acres of I-2, Heavy Industrial zoned land is being removed from New Hanover County's zoning districts. - This expansion of land area within the Preservation Point Subdivision will have no impact on the school system as no additional lots will be created nor will development take place in the area per the conservation easement restrictions.
+In addition, the area is required to be maintained in its natural, scenic, and open condition further aligning the site with the Comprehensive Plans goal for the Conservation place type.
+Please refer to the 2016 Comprehensive Plan section included in this report. - Due to the environmental features that exist on the site, additional restrictions apply that place protections for the site's natural environment, water quality, and wildlife habitats and prohibit any development of the site. - This rezoning request is not expected to increase the number of trips generated along the adjacent roadways because no additional lots are proposed to be created. - Approximately 71 acres of I-2, Heavy Industrial zoned land is being removed from New Hanover County's zoning districts, eliminating the potential for heavy industrial uses in this area. - The proposed zoning boundary was designed to limit potential negative impacts on the use of adjacent properties. - This expansion of land area within the Preservation Point Subdivision will have no impact on the school system as no additional lots will be created nor will development take place in the area per the conservation easement restrictions.